Oftentimes music enthusiasts ask me what’s the hidden mixing strategies I use that give my projects a professional touch?

 9. You Can’t Sync Reverb With Delay

-One common mistake novices do with the reverb effect is not syncing it with the delay.
+One common mistake novices make with the reverb effect is not syncing it with the delay.

 Remember, reverb has also a feature called Pre-delay which allows you to add a slight delay effect before the reverb starts.